The Benefits Of Physiotherapy In Women’s Health

 - Sacroiliac (SI) joint dysfunction

-Physiotherapy helps reduce discomfort and recovery before, during and after pregnancy.
-Pregnancy related issues include heel pain (plantar fasciitis) and associated aches and pains.
+Physiotherapy helps reduce discomfort and enhance recovery before, during and after pregnancy.
+Pregnancy related issues can also include heel pain (plantar fasciitis) and associated aches and pains.

 Physiotherapy and Women’s Health